jaestevan/AX2012-Editor-Extensions/README.md

 ## How to install the extensions

-* [Downloads](http://ax2012editorext.codeplex.com/releases) the zip file with the libraries or clone the repository and build it yourself.
+* [Downloads](/Downloads) the libraries or clone the repository and build it yourself.
 * Close your Dynamics AX 2012 client.
 * **Unzip and copy** the libraries that you want to use to the AX client folder on disk ..* By default: _C:\Program Files (x86)\Microsoft Dynamics AX\60\Client\Bin\EditorComponents_.